Student support

 Discretionary funds

-At Shetland College UHI we understand that many students struggle to cope on a very low income and so we are keen to help students who are in real need before they reach crisis point.
-The discretionary fund will accept applications from Full time and part time Higher and Further Education Students.
+At Shetland College UHI we understand that many students struggle to cope on a very low income and so we are keen to help students who are in real need, before they reach crisis point.
+The discretionary fund will accept applications from full time and part time Higher and Further Education Students.
 Applications will be assessed according to mode of study and level of income and all applicants will be required to submit supporting evidence prior to any award being made.
 The discretionary fund is a cash limited fund and is aimed at helping those in most need.

 Guidance